Capital.com vs Alpari Comparison

 Capital.com offers a more diverse selection of investment options than Alpari allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Capital.com has 3152, compared to 105 from Alpari.

 Can I trade cryptocurrency with Capital.com or Alpari?

 Crypto trading is popular with forex traders.
 Most crypto assets are offered either as the underlying physical asset or as a CFD or other derivative — including spot forex contracts.
 In terms of trading physical cryptocurrency neither Capital.com nor Alpari allow you to trade physical cryptocurrencies.

 Who offers more research tools, Capital.com or Alpari?

-In terms of research and research tools Capital.com gives traders the following tools: Daily Market Commentary and Stock Charts.
-In comparison Alpari has the tools listed here: Autochartist, Forex News (Top-Tier Sources) and Social Trading / Copy Trading., neither have Trading Central (Recognia)
+In terms of research and research tools Capital.com gives traders the following tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
+In comparison Alpari has the tools listed here: Autochartist, Forex News (Top-Tier Sources) and Social Trading / Copy Trading..
+Neither have Trading Central (Recognia)